alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - The storage of a stack is initially set to all zeros.

-- A STACK resembles a VALUES object, that maintains a reference to the last item pushed.
+- A STACK resembles a VALUES array object, that maintains its own reference to the last item pushed.